-At the request of EDP, Sustainalytics has issued a second party opinion (the "Second Party Opinion") in relation to the Green Bond Framework.
-The Second Party Opinion is available for viewing on EDP's website (https://www.edp.com/en/investors/fixed-income/green-funding).
-No assurance or representation is given as to the suitability or reliability for any purpose whatsoever of the Second Party Opinion or any other opinion or certification of any third party (whether or not solicited by the Issuers) which may be made available in connection with the issue of any Instruments and in particular with any Eligible Green Projects to fulfil any "green" and/or other criteria.
-For the avoidance of doubt, the Second Party Opinion is not, nor shall be deemed to be, incorporated in and/or form part of this Base Prospectus.
-The Second Party Opinion is not, nor should be deemed to be, a recommendation by the Issuers, the Dealers or any other person to buy, sell or hold any such Instruments.
-The Second Party Opinion is only current as of the date that opinion was initially issued.
-As at the date of this Base Prospectus, the providers of such opinions and certifications are not subject to any specific regulatory or other regime or oversight.
-Prospective investors must determine for themselves the relevance of the Second Party Opinion and/or the information contained therein and/or the provider of the Second Party Opinion for the purpose of any investment in such Instruments.
+At the request of EDP, Moody's Ratings has issued a Second Party Opinion on EDP's Green Finance Framework and an external reviewer will issue a Pre-issuance Review of any applicable European Green Bond Factsheet (in relation to an issue of European Green Bonds only).
+Each of the Second Party Opinion and the Pre-issuance Review is a statement of opinion, not a statement of fact.
+No assurance or representation is given as to the suitability or reliability for any purpose whatsoever of the Second Party Opinion, Pre-issuance Review or any other opinion or certification of any third party (whether or not solicited by the Issuers) which may be made available in connection with the issue of any Instruments and in particular with any Eligible Green Projects to fulfil any "green" and/or other criteria.
+For the avoidance of doubt, none of the Second Party Opinion or Pre-issuance Review is, or shall be deemed to be, incorporated in and/or form part of this Base Prospectus.
+None of the Second Party Opinion or Pre-issuance Review is, or should be deemed to be, a recommendation by the Issuers, the Dealers or any other person to buy, sell or hold any such Instruments.
+Each of the Second Party Opinion and the Pre-issuance Review is only current as of the date that opinion was initially issued.